 - Making or answering phone calls

-- Putting folders and materials
+- Putting folders and materials in order

-- Setting up computers or other
+- Setting up computers or other electronic devices

-- Putting on earphones and
+- Putting on earphones and adjusting sound levels

 - Turning pages